richardschneider/secure-string/README.md

 - The text is stored in an encrypted buffer
 - The plain text is only available in a `callback`
+- Prompting the user for a secure string

 ## Getting started